Kiron-Ang/Vaccination/readme.md

 ## Contributing

 Contributions are welcome!
-If you’d like to contribute to this project, please fork the repository, make your changes, and submit a pull request.
+If you’d like to contribute to this project, please follow the instructions below:

-### How to Contribute:
 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Commit your changes to the new branch.